flare-foundation/docs/docs/infra/validation/deploying.md

 * The node should **only act as validator**, and not accept RPC API calls too.

-    You should deploy a separate observation node for that task, which can point to your validator for peering and bootstrapping.
+    You should deploy a separate observer node for that task, which can point to your validator for peering and bootstrapping.

 * The validator should only enable the minimum set of [EVM](glossary.md#evm) APIs by adding this line to a [configuration file](../observation/deploying.md#additional-configuration):